Gaming is a fantastic hobby, but excessive gaming is different

 I love video games.
 I think that some of them are very creative in their story telling and other pack a thrill packed experience that take us to places we wouldn’t otherwise be able to go.
 That being said, in the past I’ve had the experience of stepping over the line where video games took up way too much of my time and affected me in ways I didn’t expect.
 I was certainly a candidate for my future self’s program.
 Put it all together, and that’s why I’m going to know exactly what our gamer is going through, and how to get to the other side.
 The goal is to achieve a win-win scenario around gaming within your family dynamic and GameAware has what it takes to help that happen.

 I approach game “addictions” with experience based strategies and current information on the psychology of games.
 It’s worth mentioning that a video game addiction isn’t the correct terminology.
-Currently, there is still disagreement between researchers about whether this is something that can be diagnosed.
-What we do know is that time displaced by gaming has a negative impact on gamers, but when someone games excessively or obsessively, it’s usually as a result of something else.
-This program’s goal is to improve mental health as much as it s designed to reduce excessive gaming, and it’s as much about educating adults as it is children.
-The language in the 6 week online program is aimed at parents who are struggling with children playing video games compulsively.
+Recently, the World Health Organization has classified “Gaming Disorder” in the ICD.
+There is still some disagreement on whether the classification will be harmful or helpful.
+However, we do know that overplaying has a negative impact on gamers, and when someone games excessively or obsessively, it’s usually triggered by an underlying cause, not the games.
+This program’s goal is to improve mental health as much as it is designed to reduce excessive gaming, and it’s as much about educating adults as it is children.
+The language in the 6 week online program is aimed at parents who are looking to manage or prevent compulsive or excessive gaming.
 That being said, the resource is still very applicable to gamers of all ages who are interested in modifying their own behaviours to develop more impulse control and self regulation.